Fblaze1/Datasmos/README.md

 `scatterplot(id,xColumnHeader,yColumnHeader,lines=false,points=true)`

 Scatterplots can easily be implemented in desmos just by creating a table of the x and y values of each point you want to plot, which is exactly what the `scatterplot` method does.

+The `scatterplot` method plots a `"continuous"` column specified by `yColumnHeader` against another `"continuous"` column specified by `xColumnHeader`.

 ```javascript
 irisDf.scatterplot("scatter1","petal length","sepal length")